-Earth Day is coming up this week on April 22.
-That means that discussions about ways to live a greener life are centerstage.
+As Earth Day rolls around each year, it leads to discussions about ways to live a greener life.
 In today's post, I'm focusing on one small thing I do to conserve: washing and reusing plastic ziploc-type bags.

 It can be overwhelming to consider the magnitude of environmental issues like this, and it's easy to feel defeated and powerless to make a difference.
 But small efforts can add up.
 I find inspiration in quotes from some famous people to motivate me to try, in whatever small ways, to do my part for Mother Earth.